MiyakoMeow/bms-resource-toolbox/cli/README_COMMAND_SUMMARY.md

-# be-music-cabinet Command Summary
+# bms-resource-toolbox Command Summary

-This document summarizes all available commands for the be-music-cabinet command line application.
+This document summarizes all available commands for the bms-resource-toolbox command line application.

 ## Command Categories